cnbbooks/lfe-tutorial/src/sequential/propmaps.md

         (/ a b))))
 ```

-Let's try our funtion without and then with various options:
+Let's try our function without and then with various options:

 ```lisp
 lfe> (div 1 2)